-Students watch the sketch (contains occasional strong language).
+Students watch the sketch (which contains occasional strong language).
 Before talking about the questions in the plenary, students can work with a partner.

 Students watch the Negrotown part again and make notes of the issues raised in the song.

-They are written on the board or recorded in another way and the meaning is clarified, if necessary.
+These are written on the board or recorded in some other way and the meaning is clarified if necessary.

 The teacher asks the students: